elendepp-cloud/Tunneling-Lab/labs/01-understanding-tunnels/README.md

      =
 Network connection

-and explain why a tunnel can provide another path for network traffic.
+And explain why a tunnel can provide another path for network traffic.